-The Moat group consists of two registered providers (Moat Homes Limited and Moat Housing Group limited) and one active company (Moat Homes Finance plc) (the Moat Foundation charity was closed in September 2020, the activities continue to be offered and funded by the parent company).
+The Moat group consists of two registered providers (Moat Homes Limited and Moat Housing Group limited) and one active company (Moat Homes Finance plc).
 Moat Homes Limited ("MHL") is the parent company of the Group and a charitable registered provider regulated by the Regulator of Social Housing (RSH).

-Our mission is to end housing need by being an innovative social business, expert in delivering homes and developing communities across the South East.
+Our purpose is to open doors to better lives by being an innovative social business, expert in delivering homes and developing communities across the South East of England including Essex, Kent, Sussex and the South East of London.
 We reinvest all financial surpluses to provide additional affordable homes and to provide quality estate management services which are reliable and offer value for money.

-Moat owns and manages over 21,000 homes and employs over 350 staff.
+Moat owns and manages over 21,000 homes and employs over 410 staff.
 Our principal activities are the provision of general needs and affordable rent homes for people who cannot afford to rent or buy in the open market and the provision of low cost home ownership and shared ownership.